Thank you for contacting

 Why Eligible Taxpayers Should Claim the EITC Now

-The IRS urges taxpayers to file a tax return early to see if they qualify for the earned income tax credit (EITC), a refundable income tax credit that can lower a tax bill or increase a tax refund.
+Taxpayers who have not yet filed for the 2024 tax year — or who may be eligible to amend a prior return — should check whether they qualify for the earned income tax credit (EITC), a refundable income tax credit that can lower a tax bill or increase a tax refund.
 Eligibility often changes each tax year due to marital status, becoming head of household, or adding a foster or adopted child.

-Free tools like the EITC Assistant, IRS Free File, and VITA/TCE programs help taxpayers check eligibility requirements and properly claim the EITC.
+Free tools such as the EITC Assistant, IRS Free File, and VITA/TCE programs can help taxpayers verify eligibility and properly claim the EITC.